xcore/doc_tips_and_tricks/doc/crc.rst

 until there are 0, 1, 2, or 3 bytes left, whereupon a CRC8 instruction is
 applied 0, 1, 2, or 3 times.

-Tehre are cases where the number of bits is not a multiple of 8; for example in the case of a CAN packet.
+There are cases where the number of bits is not a multiple of 8; for example in the case of a CAN packet.
 In that case the most efficient solution is to prepend an N-bit packet with ``32-(N mod 32)`` zero bits.
 This will align the end of the packet onto a 32-bit boundary, meaning that CRC32 instructions can be used all the way.
 The only problem is to realign each word.
-This can be done with a MACCU as is shown in a different chapter of this document.
+This can be done with a MACCU as is shown in an earlier chapter of this document.

-Note that if the number of bits is not known in advance, then the final bits will ahve to be folded in one at a time.
+Note that if the alignment of the final bit is not known in advance, then up to eight final bits will ahve to be folded in one at a time.

 XS1 CRC instructions
 --------------------